 (Prerequisite: six semesters of college-level Chinese language study, or heritage learners with consent of the instructor)

-This course is designed for students placed in “Chinese—Advanced High I” and higher levels and is facilitated in Chinese, with course material provided in Chinese characters and Pinyin transliteration to facilitate reading for content.
-The course is designed to introduce the important role China plays in a global context and to help students understand Chinese perspectives on global issues that affect the world today.
-Instructor: Dr. Liu Jun, Associate Professor and Associate Dean, College of International Relations and Regional Studies, East China Normal University
+This course is designed for Advanced-High Chinese level students and is taught in Chinese.
+The course is designed to introduce the important role China plays in a global context and to help students understand the Chinese perspectives on global issues that affect the world today.
+Contact hours: 45.
+Recommended credit: 3 semester / 4.5 quarter hours.

 INSH 3003 SACS